 We’re always trying to find ways to increase our cardio workout efficiency, keep things fresh, and diversify our workouts to stave-off repetition.

-We’ve inspected and reviewed dozens of the best spin bike models on the market, but at the end of the day, there are only five that really shined on that list.
+We’ve inspected and reviewed dozens of the best spin bike and exercise bike models on the market, but at the end of the day, there are only five that really shined on that list.

-We’re going to go over everything from weight loss aid to the best features in these spin bikes, as well as what features you should be looking for.
+We’re going to go over everything from weight loss aid to the best features in these bikes, as well as what features you should be looking for indoor cycling.

 It’s time to invest in your health.